Receivers for low-bandwidth optical (through-the-air) communications

 As mentioned above, I chose to use a 2N5457 instead of an MPF102.
 While the MPF102 is a pretty good device, a quick glance at the spec sheets will show that it is broadly characterized - that is, given a hundred devices from different manufacturers made at different times, you'd see that the measured parameters were all over the place.
 The 2N5457 is a much more consistent device and one is likely to be more similar to another than MPF102s are to each other.
 Having said that, it is still reasonable to obtain many more devices than you need and sort through them, using only those that have the best performance.
 If all you have is a bunch of MPF102s, it may be worth going through several of them, finding the one(s) that have the lowest noise - something that is also likely to be related to the highest zero-bias drain current.

 Finally, it is worth mentioning that some JFETs may NOT operate in a useful way when a positive gate voltage is present.
-It seems as though many common devices like the MPF102 and 2N5457 continue to provide lower channel resistance even if the gate goes into conduction, as some "pinching room" of the channel still seems to be available.
+It seems as though many common devices like the MPF102 and 2N5457 are useful as they continue to provide lower channel resistance even as the gate goes into conduction as some "pinching room" of the channel still seems to be available.

 Beware of microphonics and current loops!